Bladder Cancer Treatment Information

 - We are constantly developing new therapies for bladder cancer and other urologic cancers, and are always striving to achieve the highest standard of cancer treatment excellence.

 Moffitt is a National Cancer Institute-designated Comprehensive Cancer Center – a testament to our extensive research efforts and our robust clinical trials, which include cancer treatments unavailable anywhere else.
-Our bladder cancer team is comprised of renowned experts in all components of cancer research, from new drug studies to developing new surgical techniques and treatments.
+Our team of bladder cancer specialists is comprised of renowned experts in all components of cancer research, from new drug studies to developing new surgical techniques and treatments.
 In fact, from a surgical perspective, we say with confidence that if Moffitt can’t do it, it probably can’t be done.

 Contact Moffitt Cancer Center at 1-888-663-3488 or by completing a new patient registration form.